fatemabw/kyd/README.md

 ## Usage & installation:

 ### How to use it in Zeek?
-There are two scripts that you would need to load in your local.bro file:
+There are two scripts that you would need to load in your local.zeek file:

- `dhcp-db.bro` (containing the DHCP hash and DHCP device info)
+ `dhcp-db.zeek` (containing the DHCP hash and DHCP device info)

- `dhcp-fp.bro` (The script that uses dhcp-db.bro for matching the dhcp fingerprints and generates a new log file in your zeek logs folder named: `dhcpfp.log`)
+ `dhcp-fp.zeek` (The script that uses dhcp-db.zeek for matching the dhcp fingerprints and generates a new log file in your zeek logs folder named: `dhcpfp.log`)

- The scripts are available as a Zeek package, hence you can install by using the Bro Package Manager and this one simple command:
+ The scripts are available as a Zeek package, hence you can install by using the Zeek Package Manager and this one simple command:

  `$ zkg install kyd`

- OR download the files to bro/share/bro/site/kyd and add this line to your local.bro script:
+ OR download the files to zeek/share/zeek/site/kyd and add this line to your local.zeek script:

  `@load ./kyd`